Workers Compensation Benefits Guide: Which States Have the Best Workers Compensation Programs?

 Limitations on Medical Workers Compensation Benefits by State

-In 45 out of 50 states, there’s no limit to how much you can get in medical workers compensation benefits.
+In 45 out of 50 states, there’s no limit to how much you can get in medical workers compensation coverage.
 This means it would be impossible for you to get denied medical care based on the dollar amount.

 For the five states that limit medical benefits (which they call “maximums”), state laws differ: